afcarl/fss17/lect01.md

 By the time you build a table reader and sort out your column tracking then (e.g.) knn and NB are very small variations of each other.

-So as software engienerings, we need to study the design patterns of data miners
+So as software engineerings, we need to study the design patterns of data miners

 The thing  we call "data mining", isn't that at all.